Table of Contents

 Every so often, Matthias will apply this to five random players.
 Once applied, the five players will have to spread out and not overlap their AoE rings on other players.
 Doing so will down them when the blast of energy happens.
 It’s okay to overlap the AoE circles, just make sure the edge of the rings don’t overlap the players inside them.

-At 40% health, Matthias will overload from the amount of Bloodstone Magic he has absorbed.
+At 40% Matthias will overload from the amount of Bloodstone Magic he has absorbed.
 He can no longer control its power.
-Once the abomination spawns, he will apply “Zealous Benediction”, kick whoever is in range and fear the group.
+Once the abomination spawns, he will apply “Zealous Benediction”, then kick whoever is in range and fear the group.

 Overall, Matthias doesn’t have that many attacks.
 The attacks he does perform inflict rather high damage if they hit the group.
 But most of this fight revolves around dealing with environmental mechanics.